-An installation and interactive media work in study and memoria of the Joan and John Fava house as designed in 1956 by Architect Carter Sparks in Sacramento County, California.
+An installation and interactive media work in memorial of the Joan and John Fava house as designed in 1956 by Architect Carter Sparks in Sacramento County, California.
 Shown as part of my 2016 MFA thesis exhibition in the Thomas Welton Stanford Art Gallery.

 [ John and Joan Fava House, Carter Sparks, Architect.
 Fair Oaks, California (1956 – 2016) 3D scan data from 2013 and 2016, virtual reconstruction.
 Redwood, steel, projection, touchpad.
 Site Ephemera.
 Dimensions and runtime variable 2016 ]

 Sometime in the summer of 1956, the John and Joan Fava House was designed by architect Carter Sparks and built in a hidden spot in the bluffs near the American River of Sacramento, California.

 Then, on the misty morning of January 14th, 2016, the house burned.

 On January 28, 2016 I attempted to capture the burned ruins and make a 3d model using the photogrammetry process.
 I was interested in the parallel visual vocabulary that was happening between original scans done with a Kinect in 2013 and these newer charred ruins.

 Almost exactly three years ago, on March 3, 2013 I received an email from a gentleman who lives adjacent to this house.
 Clyde Cassady has been there since it was constructed that scorching summer of ’56, watching it’s magnificence rise out of the dry grass, brambles and scruffy oaks that enveloped Winding Way.
 He had picked this spot because it was cheap, and very, very far away from urban Sacramento, and so had Joan and John Fava.
 The Favas were artists, musicians and cowboys, who had commissioned an enigmatic and ambitious architect, Carter Sparks, to design their home “for living in the secluded open”.